Max Payne (video game): Gameplay

 The game features two unique aspects of gameplay that impact how a player progresses in the game.
-The first is "Bullet Time" - an ability that when triggered - either when standing or diving to dodge gunfire - slows down time for a short brief period.
+The first is "bullet time", an ability that when triggered – either when standing or diving to dodge gunfire – slows down time for a brief period.
 Although Max and enemies will move slowly whilst active, players will be able to react to enemy gunfire quickly, while being provided more precise firefighting control in battles.
-Bullet Time is represented by an hourglass next to Max's health bar, which depletes when the ability is being used, and can only be replenished by killing enemies.
+Bullet time is represented by an hourglass next to Max's health bar, which depletes when the ability is being used, and can only be replenished by killing enemies.
 The second aspect is the game's AI - while enemy behavior is scripted (such as taking cover, retreating from the player, or throwing grenades), the game's default difficulty, "Fugitive", is modified by the AI based on the player's performance in a level through each of its areas.
 If a player is doing well, the AI modifies the next area of the level to feature more enemies and fewer item pickups; if the player is doing poorly, more pickups are provided and enemies made less threatening.

 The game story features several other difficulties levels: "Hard-Boiled", which increases damage taken while limiting health and ammo supplies; "Dead on Arrival", which limits the player to only seven saves per chapter; and "New York Minute", which forces the player to complete each chapter within an allotted time.
 Upon completing the game on "Dead on Arrival", the player unlocks "The Last Challenge" (also known as "End Combat" or "Final Battle" in other releases), which gives the player a select amount of painkillers, weapons, and ammunition, and puts them in a firefight with perpetual bullet time against the "Killer Suit" hitmen seen during the later parts of the game's campaign.